Privacy-Preserving Cram\'er-Rao Lower Bound: Introduction

 \subsection{Related Literature}

 Trade-off between identification accuracy and privacy preservation has been extensively investigated in existing literature.
-For example, \cite{wangjm2023jssc} provides the trade-off analysis for the identification algorithm with polynomially damping privacy noise, and shows that such an algorithm can achieve convergence under differential privacy constraint while the conventional approach with exponentially damping privacy noise \cite{huang2015DPOP} cannot. \cite{wang2024tailoring,chen2024locally,ke2025privacy+quantization} extend the results to the constant and even increasing privacy noise case, and characterize the trade-off between convergence rate and privacy level of corresponding algorithms.
-Additionally, \cite{wang2024sample} improves the identification accuracy for given differential privacy constraint using time-varying sample sizes.
-More discussion for trade-off between identification accuracy and privacy preservation under specific algorithm can be seen in \cite{nozari2016functional,li2018DPDOL,saha2024privacy}.
+For example, \citet{wangjm2023jssc} provide the trade-off analysis for the identification algorithm with polynomially damping privacy noise, and show that such an algorithm can achieve convergence under differential privacy constraint while the conventional approach with exponentially damping privacy noise \citep{huang2015DPOP} cannot. \citet{wang2024tailoring,chen2024locally,ke2025privacy+quantization} extend the results to the constant and even increasing privacy noise case, and characterize the trade-off between convergence rate and privacy level of corresponding algorithms.
+Additionally, \citet{wang2024sample} improve the identification accuracy for given differential privacy constraint using time-varying sample sizes.
+More discussion for trade-off between identification accuracy and privacy preservation under specific algorithms can be seen in \citet{nozari2016functional,li2018DPDOL,saha2024privacy}.